 This training shoe from Under Armour has all the features needed to keep you stable during weightlifting.
 It has a wide base, and its breathable mesh upper delivers truly reliable foot containment.

-The outsole is designed for agile movements
+The outsole is great for agile movements

 It must be noted here, however, that the grooves are carved into the outsole.
 This makes the foam areas directly above the grooves more reachable by wear-and-tear elements.
 To lengthen this shoe's life, it is therefore advised to keep your workouts indoors.